zais/steam-library-analyzer/README.md

 ======================

 Just another steam related trash on the internet.
 I'm not a programmer or sql guru, so this is just almost-working tool i'm using to solve my own little problems with Steam client limitations.
+My knowledge is empirical, don't blame me for that :).

 Why do I need it?